 - Disclosure only of lobbyist employer - In-House Personnel: Must include internal expenditures (employee salary and overhead).
 Must include compensation of all employees who lobby.
-Time tracking. - " Does time spent at PAC fundraisers count? - Outside Lobbyists: Must include payments made to outside lobbyists. - Trade Association and Coalition Dues: Must include the portion of dues payments made to trade associations for lobbying. - Guidance requires reporting of dues in the quarter in which they are paid - Travel and Entertainment: Must include travel and entertainment expenses related to lobbying.
+Time tracking. - Outside Lobbyists: Must include payments made to outside lobbyists. - Trade Association and Coalition Dues: Must include the portion of dues payments made to trade associations for lobbying. - " Guidance requires reporting of dues in the quarter in which they are paid - Travel and Entertainment: Must include travel and entertainment expenses related to lobbying.